 The firm invests in a standard range of securities, such as individual stocks, bonds, mutual funds, exchange-traded funds (ETFs) and options.
 The firm will also consider other public and private securities if it deems it appropriate for the client’s financial outlook.

-Trinity Capital Management, LLC employs five financial advisors and has been in business since 2006.
-It has just over $262 million in assets under management (AUM), and it serves more than 275 clients.
-The majority of the firm’s clients are individuals, but it also manages money for high-net-worth individuals, pension plans, charitable organizations and businesses.
+Trinity Capital Management is headquartered in Santa Barbara, but it also operates secondary branches in Rancho Cucamonga, California and Olympia, Washington.
+The majority of the firm’s clients are non-high-net-worth individuals, but it also manages money for high-net-worth individuals, pension plans, charitable organizations and businesses.

 Trinity Capital Management provides fee-only investment management services and advanced financial planning.
-The firm doesn’t have a minimum account size, but it has a minimum annual fee of $3,000.
-This could make its services cost prohibitive for some clients.
+The firm doesn’t have a minimum account size.

 Trinity Capital Management Background

 Trinity Capital Management was formed in 2006, and its principal owners are Fredric B. Fisher and Andrew Y. Bucher.
 Fisher is the firm’s president and chief compliance officer (CCO), and Bucher is the chief investment officer (CIO).
-Of the firm’s five advisors, three are certified financial planners (CFPs) and one is a chartered financial analyst (CFA).
+Of the firm’s advisors, advisory certifications include certified financial planner (CFP) and chartered financial analyst (CFA).